 Mr Ivan Chigonde

-I am currently studying towards completion of my Association of Chartered Certified Accountants (ACCA) qualification, after which I will become a member.
-I have an ACCA Advanced Diploma in Accounting and Business, a Higher National Diploma in Accountancy with the Southern African Association of Accountants (SAAA) and am a member of Institute of Chartered Secretaries and Administrators in Zimbabwe (ICSAZ).
-I plan to complete my honours degree in Applied Accountancy in 2020, upon submission of my project with the University of Oxford.
+I am currently studying towards completion of my Association of Chartered Certified Accountants (ACCA) qualification.
+I have an ACCA Advanced Diploma in Accounting and Business, a Higher National Diploma in Accountancy with the Southern African Association of Accountants (SAAA) and am a member of Institute of Chartered Secretaries and Administrators in Zimbabwe (ICSAZ), a registered Public accountant and a holder of a practicing certificate in Accountants with PAAB Zimbabwe.
+I plan to complete my honours degree in Applied Accounting in 2021, upon submission of my project with Oxford Brookes University, UK.

 Mr Tendai Muchena